asplake/agendashift-open/about/wholehearted.md

 **Find out more**:

-  * [Agendashift Academy](https://academy.agendashift.com) – self-paced training for *“leaders in transforming organisations”*, all who aspire to that role, and those that support them
+  * [Leading with Outcomes](https://academy.agendashift.com/leading-with-outcomes) from the [Agendashift Academy](https://academy.agendashift.com) – self-paced training for *“leaders in transforming organisations”*, all who aspire to that role, and all those that support them
-  * [Become an Agendashift partner][become_a_partner] – for access to our workshop materials, assessment tools, and practitioner community
   * [Subscribe][subscribe] - join the Agendashift mailing list (1-3 updates per month)
   * [Slack][slack] – join our Slack community
   * The books: